-In 2005 my manager promised me a promotion.
-He believed there should be a senior rank for experienced database administrators.
-He didn’t take a lot of action so I tried to make him put his promise into writing.
-That took a lot of effort.
-Just before he left, he wrote it down, only he gave me just a minor wage increase, not the promotion he promised earlier.
-A few weeks later I was summoned to the human resources department.
+That became quite a challenge.
+I feared I would end up with nothing.
+I asked him a dozen times to put his promise into writing.
+Just before he left, after putting some pressure on him, he wrote down that I could only get a minor wage increase, not the promotion he promised earlier.
+A few weeks later when he had already left, I was summoned to the human resources department.
 A bureaucrat had come up with a technicality so I couldn’t even keep the minor wage increase.
 Having it in writing didn’t help.
 My manager had left and his temporary replacement didn’t care.

 When I arrived at home that evening Ingrid told me that a freelance agency offered me a job.
 This was the first time in a long time.
 And I was angry.
 With the benefit of hindsight it was rather peculiar that the agency called exactly on this particular day.
 I had worked so hard to get the promise in writing because managers and the human resource department weren’t dependable, which the incident demonstrated once more.
 And so I made a rash decision and resigned.
 It didn’t take long before I started to have second thoughts.
 There weren’t many jobs for database administrators near home.
 There were issues with my son and my physical condition didn’t allow for long travels.
 There was a new manager and he accepted my change of mind.
 After a few years of bureaucratic wrangling, the senior rank was established and I was promoted.